cytoscape/cytoscape.js/documentation/md/events.md

 ## Event bubbling

 All events that occur on elements get bubbled up to [compound parents](#notation/compound-nodes) and then to the core.
-You must take this into consideration when binding to the core so you can differentiate between events that happened on the background and ones that happened on elements.
+You must take this into consideration when listening to the core so you can differentiate between events that happened on the background and ones that happened on elements.
 Use the `eventObj.target` field, which indicates the originator of the event (i.e. `eventObj.target === cy || eventObj.target === someEle`).

 ## User input device events

-These are normal browser events that you can bind to via Cytoscape.js.
-You can bind these events to the core and to collections.
+These are normal browser events that you can listen to via Cytoscape.js.
+You can listen to these events on the core and on collections.

  * `mousedown` : when the mouse button is pressed
  * `mouseup` : when the mouse button is released